+'''

 ResultPrefix=<resultPrefix>

-The web communication protocol to use. <resultPrefix> can be any valid web protocol that is available and allows translation results to be accessed.
-It represents the URL prefix that the Translation Servlet will use to access the FME server's translation results.
+'''

+FME server's translation results.
 Examples are http: and ftp:.
 The trailing colon is a required part of the value.

+'''

 ResultRootDir=<resultRootDir>

+'''

 The URL pathname of the web root directory containing the directory into which the FME server places all of its translation results. <resultRootDir> must include a pair of leading forward slashes.
 An example is //jim/results.